nathanleclaire/blog/content/post/using-ansible-with-docker-machine-to-bootstrap-host-nodes.markdown

 containers) and/or other innovations allow us to strip machine-specific lower layers away entirely.

+Likewise, in the future, I'd really like to see a [declarative configuration for Machine](https://github.com/docker/machine/issues/773), or just the Docker tools in general, that makes this process (including bootstrapping swarms and overlay networks) easier.
 Docker Compose isn't really super oriented towards the sort of use case that we're using it for here (it is somewhat more strictly expected to bootstrap a single application, not infrastructure), so I hope in the future to see more positioning supporting these types of use cases out of Docker projects in the future.
 The Compose folks are really smart and working on getting everything right, so I'm optimistic there.

 Until next time, stay sassy Internet.